Boost Your Business!

 William:

-That’s perfect, that’s great.
-OK, next question.
-How do I handle prospects asking very technical questions.
-I will start and I’ll let Bernard take the half of it because I’m basically, my, the way I work, I’m a connecter.
-When I talk to clients, I really try to go for being able to talk to them and Bernard is sort of a salesman slash Maven.
+I will start, and I’ll let Bernard take half of it because I’m basically the connector.
+When I talk to clients, I try to go for being able to speak to them, and Bernard is sort of a salesman slash maven.

 Bernard: